 - Must not be on full athletic or academic scholarship.

 - Must be a member of the NATA in good standing at the time of application.

 - Must upload a copy of your unofficial transcript with the application to be considered.

 TCU Leadership in Athletic Training Awards

-Awards are given annually to the athletic training students who display exceptional leadership qualities and outstanding performance.
+Awards are given annually to athletic training students who display exceptional leadership qualities and outstanding performance.

 Neil Sealy Athletic Training Student Leadership Award